Barthcbb/Barthcbb/README.md

 That's it folks.

+## WHAT DO YOU NEED TO RUN THIS?
+Honestly, I want to believe that you only need what I had:
+- Microsoft Visual Studio Code
+- Whatever package it asks you to install
+- An [Oxford API Account](https://developer.oxforddictionaries.com) and credentials Application ID & Application Keys
+- A considerable amount of patience to make up for any skill you lack, or information I left unclear

 <!---
 Barthcbb/Barthcbb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.